by Todd Walker

 You can use any veggie oil.
 Finally, a healthy use for hydrogenated vegetable oils.
 Just remember not to swallow.
 I prefer coconut oil.
 Every morning, I wake up and brew a pot of coffee.
 When its ready, I add some organic heavy whipping cream and a spoon of coconut oil to my cup of Joe.
 This has nothing to do with oil pulling.
 I just like CO in my coffee.

 I wash my mouth out with water and go back to my coffee.
 I’ve read where it’s recommended to go ahead and brush you teeth at this point.
 Being up several hours before DRG, I don’t have to talk to anyone when I’m pulling oil through my teeth.
 You understand, talking with a mouth full of oil is not an option.
-My dogs know when I’m pulling and never start a conversation until I’m finished.

 - Detoxification: Read here, and here.